ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ![Ability Object](../../img/EditorManual/Abilities/abilityObject.png){: .center}

-CORE allows building gameplay with as little or as much scripting as you would like.
+Core allows building gameplay with as little or as much scripting as you would like.
 A powerful aspect of abilities is that they are kept in an Ability Object.
 This is a single Hierarchy object that holds all the most useful properties you might want to change to make your specific ability unique.

 Using an Ability object in combination with scripting makes it similar to a data structure; an ability object is a nice single location to test different variables.